The Life of Nancy: "Fame’s Little Day"

 Mr. Abel Pinkham: male protagonist of this story.
 He is the owner and founder of Pinkham Maple Sugar Company in Vermont.
 He feels extremely attached to his life in the countryside of Vermont.

-Mrs. Mary- Ann Pinkham: Wife of Abel Pinkham.
-Also very fond of her life in the countryside.
-Well to do, but extremely humble (just like her husband).
-Loves cooking.
+Mrs. Mary- Ann Pinkham: Wife of Abel Pinkham, fond of cooking, life in the countryside, and well to do but humble.

 Mr. Fitch: Well off business partner of Mr. Abel Pinkham and resident of New Jersey with his wife.
 He has a reputation for being an honest businessman and an extremely loyal friend.